Introduction: The Power of Data Analysis

 Diagnostic Analysis:

-- Diagnostic analysis aims to identify the causes of data being the way it The techniques associated with diagnostic analysis attempt to diagnose a potential problem, as characterized by the data, and determine causative factors using correlation and other statistical/analytical techniques.
+- Diagnostic analysis aims to identify the causes of data being the way it is.
+The techniques associated with diagnostic analysis attempt to diagnose a potential problem, as characterized by the data, and determine causative factors using correlation and other statistical/analytical techniques.

 - The results of this analysis can be used to pre-empt the occurrence of such problems elsewhere in the business process.